This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 June – AugustActive season.
 Weekly or bi-weekly inspections.
 Add supers as the hive builds up.
 Start monitoring for Varroa.

 SeptemberHarvest honey if you have surplus.
 Begin winter prep.
-Treat for Varroa mites — this is the most critical window.
+Treat for Varroa mites.
+This is your most important treatment window.

 October – NovemberWinterize.
 Reduce entrance.
 Add insulation or a moisture quilt.
 Stop inspecting once temperatures drop consistently below 50°F.